top of page

 What Is Community Solar?

 Solar energy use has skyrocketed in popularity in recent years, but mostly within certain market segments.
 In particular, renters, low-income families, residents of multiunit buildings, and households with shaded properties have largely been left out.
-In many states, an alternative ownership model has made solar energy use feasible, practical, and affordable for many more American households and businesses.
+In many states, an alternative ownership model, community solar, has made renewable energy use feasible, practical, and affordable for many more households and businesses.

 How Does Community Solar Work?